wp-plugins/oauth2-provider/readme.txt

 = Licensing =

-Visit https://wp-oauth.com for more information about WordPress OAuth Server licensing.
-Licensing WordPress OAuth Server if not required to use this plugin.
+Visit https://wp-oauth.com for more information about WP OAuth Server licensing.

 = Minimum Requirements =